parduino/Femora/docs/technical/drm.rst

 Understanding the DRM Component
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``DRM`` (Domain Reduction Method) component is a specialized part of the MeshMaker library designed for seismic wave propagation analysis.
+The ``DRM`` (Domain Reduction Method) component is a specialized part of the FEMORA library designed for seismic wave propagation analysis.
 It provides functionality for implementing the Domain Reduction Method, which is used to efficiently model seismic wave propagation in large domains by reducing the computational domain size.

 The DRM component provides functionality to:
 - Create default analysis processes for DRM simulations